HomeDing/homeding.github.io/examples/standard.md

 # Standard Example

 :::excerpt
+The examples in the HomeDing library are used to compile a firmware that provides the base functionality combined with a set of elements that can be used in the configuration of the device.

 The **standard example** can be used with any board that has a 4MByte Flash memory and is a good jumpstart for any project you may have.
 This example e.G. runs on all the [nodemcu boards](/boards/nodemcu.md).
 :::